 - Fiddling with sleeping pad attachment straps isn’t for everyone

 The Katabatic Gear Alsek 22F Quilt is an amazingly light and warm quilt with well-thought-out features.
-It weighs 23.7 ounces in a regular size and is packed with 14.1 ounces of 900-fill goose down.
+On our scale, it weighs 23.7 ounces in size regular and is packed with 14.1 ounces of 900-fill goose down.
 It also has the most secure sleeping pad attachment system we’ve seen on any quilt.

 Due to their shape and size, several sleeping bags on our list suffer from inherent inflexibility, often fitting certain bodies better than others.
 Because this one has an adjustable girth, we found it to fit a wider range of body types better than any other sleeping bag on this list, from those with very narrow shoulders to those with very broad shoulders.
 The quilt narrows to 54 inches and widens to an effective width of around 66 inches while still sealing in body heat.

 While all zipperless quilts are prone to being drafty, this one reduces the risk with several unique design features.
-This quilt’s differential cut gives it a permanent tube shape, rather than a blanket shape, so it always looks like it wants to hug you.
+This quilt’s differential cut gives it a permanent tube shape, rather than a folded-over blanket shape, so it always looks ready to hug you.

 The elastic-hemmed edges seem biased to snug under the body rather than spill out over the edges of your pad.
 The pad attachment system utilizes a static cord, so it doesn’t stretch when you toss and turn at night.
 We had no issues with drafts when using this bag.

 We have nothing but good things to say about the updated version of this quilt.
-It is warm and comfortable across various temperatures, adjustable for climate control, and can fit different body sizes.
+It is warm and comfortable across a range of temperatures, is adjustable for climate control, and can fit different body sizes.

 Shop the Katabatic Gear Alsek 22F QuiltBest Ultralight Quilt — Runner-Up: Enlightened Equipment Convert Sleeping Quilt – 20 Degree ($415)